terramate-io/terramate/docs/config.md

 how you can learn more about them.
 But before getting into the different kinds of configurations, what would be a Terramate project?

-A Terramate project is essentially any collection of terraform code organized into stacks.
-You can have all terraform code together in a single directory but that would defeat the purpose of most Terramate features, so usually you have a set of stacks and maybe a set of terraform modules if they are not maintained in a different repository.
+A Terramate project is essentially any collection of Terraform code organized into stacks.
+You can have all Terraform code together in a single directory but that would defeat the purpose of most Terramate features, so usually, you have a set of stacks and maybe a set of Terraform modules if they are not maintained in a different repository.

 It is not a hard requirement for Terramate to work that the project uses git